Horst Siegl

+Horst Siegl (born 15 February 1969) is a Czech former professional footballer who played as a forward.
+He is among the most successful goalscorers in the history of the Czech First League.
+He played for Czechoslovakia and later Czech Republic national football teams.

+Biography

+Born in Abertamy, Siegl belongs to the ethnic German minority, with his family was one of the few people who were not expelled after World War II.

-Horst Siegl (born 15 February 1969) is a Czech former professional footballer who played as a striker.
-He played for Czechoslovakia and later Czech Republic, for both he played total 23 matches and scored 7 goals.
-He played two matches for the Czech Republic in the 1997 FIFA Confederations Cup.
+Siegl is a four-time Czech First League top scorer.
+He played for Czechoslovakia and later the Czech Republic, playing total 23 matches and scoring seven goals.
+Siegl played two matches for the Czech Republic in the 1997 FIFA Confederations Cup.

-In total, Horst Siegl scored 176 league goals in 448 games (265/128 Sparta, 39/7 Cheb, 13/0 1.FC Kaiserslautern, 84/25 Příbram, 13/5 Plzeň, 34/11 Most).
+In total, Siegl scored 176 league goals in 448 games (265/128 Sparta, 39/7 Cheb, 13/0 1.FC Kaiserslautern, 84/25 Příbram, 13/5 Plzeň, 34/11 Most).
+With 133 Czech First League goals, Siegl was the competition's record scorer until being passed by David Lafata in March 2014.